alice-comfy/SeismicDB/README.md

 2.  **Crates**

 ```
-cargo install tectonicdb
+cargo install seismicdb
 ```

-This command will download `tdb`, `tdb-server`, `dtftools` binaries from crates.io and build locally.
+This command will download `sdb`, `sdb-server`, `dtftools` binaries from crates.io and build locally.

 3.  **GitHub**